meester-b/gridhub/README.md

 TC = LEN(grid-segment) * 9 + 5 * BAT price

 ##### RESTRICTIONS
-- Batteries may not be connected
+- Batteries may not be connected to each other
 - Each house can only be connected with 1 battery
 - Each hose has a unique cable to the battery
 - Multiple calbles can be placed on the same grid segments, but these cables must be unique.